-\section{Bias removal}
+\subsection{Bias removal}

-As we mention in the main text, in order to remove opinion biases we have to shuffle the opinion names at each iteration.
-However, this only works when the initial bias is not extremely pronounced.
+As mentioned in the main text, in order to remove opinion biases we have to shuffle the opinion names at each iteration.
+However, this only works if the initial bias is not too strong.
 We show in Fig.~\ref{fig:plot1_SI} the adoption probability with and without shuffling for two opinion names combinations: ``yes, no'' and ``k, z''.
-As it is possible to see, the former has a very strong bias toward ``yes'' and therefore the shuffling procedure results in an adoption probability not described by a $\tanh$ function.
-On the other hand, ``k, z'' only present a very mild bias and the shuffling procedure allows such a bias to be removed without altering the shape of the adoption probability.
+Clearly the former has a very strong bias toward ``yes'' and the shuffling procedure results in an adoption probability different from a $\tanh$ function.
+On the other hand, ``k, z'' present a very mild bias and the shuffling procedure allows such a bias to be removed without altering the shape of the adoption probability.

-\section{Role of opinion names}
+\subsection{Role of opinion names}

-In order to test the stability of our results we investigate the shape of the adoption probability under different opinion names.
-We report in Fig.~\ref{fig:plot2_SI} (top row) the results of this procedure for four possible combinations of opinion names and three different LLMs, representative of the three families of models we studied in our work.
-As it is possible to see there are differences only in the case of Llama and just for one of the opinion name pairs we considered.
+In order to test the stability of the results we investigate the shape of the adoption probability when considering different opinion names.
+We report in Fig.~\ref{fig:plot2_SI} (top row) the results of this procedure for four possible pairs of opinion names and three different LLMs, representative of the three families of models studied in this work.
+It turns out that only in the case of Llama there is a difference and only for one of the name pairs considered.
 In any case, the functional form of the adoption probability is always the same and therefore the general picture is not affected by these minor variations.
-Moreover, the most advanced models, GPT-4 Turbo and Claude 3.5 Sonnet, show no differences at all, suggesting that as the model become more capable, biases and differences due to the opinion names disappear.
+The most advanced models, GPT-4 Turbo and Claude 3.5 Sonnet, show no differences at all, indicating that, as the model becomes more capable, biases and differences due to the opinion names disappear.